OT: The Charms of Susan Branch

 About fedoralady

 I'm an LA native--Lower Alabama, that is.
-My husband of more than 25 years and I live here in a country home we share with four pets, including a three-legged tuxedo cat with a Hitler mustache.
+My husband of more than 30 years and I live here on a portion of my family's former farm with two gorgeous calicos and a handsome GSD mix.
 My background is art education, and over the years I've been a teacher, department store photographer, sales associate and a journalist.
-I love movies, music, art, photography and books, and my tastes are eclectic.
-It was Richard who was the catalyst for me to pursue fiction writing, first fanfic and now a novel.
-I also make fanvids and create fanart.
-RA is my muse and I find him endlessly inspiring.
+My husband, his business partner and I have Pecan Ridge Productions, a video production company, for which I shoot & edit video and stills and manage marketing.
+I also still write part-time for the local paper.
+I love movies, music, art, photography and books, and my tastes in all of them are eclectic.

 2. Such fun!
 I, too, am a fan of Honeycrisp apples, but I also like Pink Lady for eating, and pippins or Granny Smith for pies and crisps.
 Northern Spy is an old variety that is a good cooking apple, too.
 Here in Spain, the named varieties are not labeled as such, so you have to go by look and sniff.
 Golden Delicious are quite popular, and they work for tart Tatin.
 ‘Bout time I made one.